Azure/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

     ![](img/8-grafanan-importdb.jpg)

     * Click on the **Upload File** button and browse to the `grafana-dashboard.json` in the `helper-files` directory.
-You can also paste the contents of the grafana-dashboard.json from the /lab/helper-files directory of this github repository into the text box.
+You can also paste the contents of the 'grafana-dashboard.json' file from the '/lab/helper-files' directory of this github repository into the text box.

     ![](img/8-grafana_dashboardid.png)